 Ah, the beauty of fried dough!
 It’s difficult to convey how awesome a beignet is hot from the fryer, and doused with powdered sugar.
 They go down a little too easy!

 This recipe makes about 30.
-They are best on the day they are made, and if you’re not going to eat all 30 in one day, you can freeze half of the dough squares after you cut them.
+Enjoy them the day they are made, because that’s when they’re best.
+And if you’re not going to eat all 30 in one day, you can freeze half of the dough squares after you cut them.
 Place them between wax paper sheets in zip-top freezer bags.
 They can thaw overnight in the refrigerator when you’re ready for another batch.

-Even though the usual parties and parades have been cancelled this year, Mardi Gras is still being celebrated in different ways.
+Even though the usual parties and parades have been scaled back in recent years, things are slowing getting back to normal.
+Mardi Gras is still being celebrated in different ways.
 Some NOLA residents have taken to a new kind of festooning, called “Yardi Gras” where they deck the exteriors of their homes and lawns with green, gold, and purple decorations.
 (Check it out here.)
 It’s clear that the spirit of Mardi Gras is indomitable.

 I say we fry up these beignets in solidarity.
 Enjoy!